TomasBoda/agent-lang/thesis.md

 The following sections provide an introduction to the AgentLang programming language and detailed description of its syntax and structure, data types, inner workings, standard library and core functionality.

 ### 2.1 Overview
 AgentLang is a programming language designed exclusively for modeling agent-based simulations.
 It is an interpreted programming language and its interpreter is written in TypeScript.
-Its syntax is very simple and straightforward, yet it may resemble modern general-purpose programming languages such as Python or JavaScript, establishing a balance between the ease of use for non-technical scientists and familiarity for developers.
+Its syntax is very simple and straightforward, yet it may resemble modern general-purpose programming languages such as Python or JavaScript, establishing a nice balance between the ease of use for non-technical scientists and familiarity for developers.

 The structure of AgentLang is very natural too.
 The user defines one or multiple agents and their properties.
 An agent can be viewed as a class in an object-oriented programming language and a property can be understood as a member variable of this class.
 The output of the interpreter is an array of agents and the current values of their properties.
 This gives the developer the flexibility to analyse and interpret the output in any way they need.
 Moreover, the language supports global variables, which are constant values that can be reused among all agents.
 User defined functions with parameters are not supported.
-Each property has an inline value defined by an expression.
+Each agent property has an inline value defined by an expression.
 Since AgentLang is an interpreted language, the program is evaluated in an incremental manner, agent by agent, property by property.
 Although this would imply that a property cannot be used in the definition of another property unless defined earlier, it is not so, since the interpreter has a built-in topological property sorting mechanism, which determines the order in which properties are evaluated at runtime (more on that later).

 Apart from the source code, the AgentLang interpreter takes four additional configuration parameters, which are `steps`, `delay`, `width` and `height`.
 The `steps` parameter sets the number of steps the simulation should run.
-A step refers to one evaluation of the program.
+A step refers to a single evaluation of the program.
 The `delay` parameter determines how often should the interpreter emit the ouput, more specifically, how long should it wait before evaluating the next step of the simulation.
-The `width` and `height` parameters are important for the interpreter to initialize the built-in `width()` and `height()` functions used in visualisation.
+The `width` and `height` parameters are important for the interpreter to initialize the built-in `width()` and `height()` functions used in the simulation's visualisation.
 To give an example, a configuration with `steps = 100` and `delay = 10` means that the simulation will run for 1 second and will emit 100 uniformly dsitributed outputs.

 ### 2.2 Syntax Grammar
-Below is the complete overview of the AgentLang syntax grammar rules.
+To give a brief overview of the AgentLang's syntax, below are the production rules of the AgentLang's syntax grammar.
+Terminal symbols are encapsulated in double quotes and non-terminal symbols are pure identifiers written in snake case.
 ```
 program:
     declaration